zenitysec/awesome-low-code/readme.md

 - [Power Apps (Microsoft)](https://powerapps.com/) - Build apps in hours—not months—that easily connect to data, use Excel-like expressions to add logic, and run on the web, iOS, and Android devices.
 - [Power BI](https://powerbi.microsoft.com/) - Unify data from many sources to create interactive, immersive dashboards and reports that provide actionable insights and drive business results.
-- [Appian](https://appian.com/) - Provides a low-code software development platform that enables organizations to rapidly develop powerful applications.
+- [Appian](https://appian.com/) - Provides a Low Code software development platform that enables organizations to rapidly develop powerful applications.
 - [Mendix](https://mendix.com/) - The fastest and easiest high-productivity platform to create and continuously improve multi-channel applications at scale.
-- [OutSystems](https://www.outsystems.com/) - A low-code platform that enables businesses to develop, deploy, and manage enterprise-grade apps.
+- [OutSystems](https://www.outsystems.com/) - A Low Code platform that enables businesses to develop, deploy, and manage enterprise-grade apps.
 - [Now Platform (ServiceNow)](https://www.servicenow.com/now-platform.html) - Drive connected digital workflows across the enterprise, deliver modern, consumer-like experiences, and accelerate time-to-value and innovation.
 - [Creator (Zoho)](https://www.zoho.com/creator/low-code-platform/) - Build applications from scratch without having to write endless lines of code.
 - [BettyBlocks](https://www.bettyblocks.com/) - The #1 no-code platform for innovation, agility and empowerment.
 Used to create mobile, business and web applications at lightning speed.
-- [APEX (Oracle)](https://apex.oracle.com/en/platform/low-code/) - A low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
+- [APEX (Oracle)](https://apex.oracle.com/en/platform/low-code/) - A Low Code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
 - [Salesforce Platform, prev.
-Force.com (Salesforce)](https://www.salesforce.com/products/platform) - Click, create, and ship from anywhere with low code.
+Force.com (Salesforce)](https://www.salesforce.com/products/platform) - Click, create, and ship from anywhere with Low Code.

 ### Business Process Management